-Note: These stats may include cases set for argument in the near future.
+Note: This page may include cases set for argument in the near future.

 Cases Heard at Oral Argument Pending Decision (chronological by date of argument):

 United States v.
 Mangahas, No. 17-0434/AF (CAAFlog case page) (argued on Wednesday, October 11, 2017): CAAF granted review in this interlocutory case after the Air Force CCA reversed the military judge’s ruling that dismissed the charge with prejudice after finding a violation of the accused’s Fifth Amendment (due process) right to a speedy trial based on an 18-year delay and the death of a witness.